Chapter Arts Centre: 21st century

 In the 2000s Chapter underwent a £3.8 million redevelopment, designed by architects Ash Sakula Architects, who were appointed in 2006.
 The practice prioritised remodelling of the public areas on the ground floor, while adding a storey-high 'light box' above the main entrance as an 'artistic billboard'.
 The centre remained open through the redevelopment and the new Chapter opened in November 2009.
 The building won a R.I.B.A.
 Wales Award in 2010.
 The new open-plan design was described as user friendly with many great details.

 Following the centre's refurbishment in 2009, the number of visitors doubled to 800,000 per year, making it the second most popular attraction in Cardiff.

 As of March 2014 Chapter installed 60 photovoltaic solar panels to their roof providing up to 15KW of electricity.

 In the autumn of 2014 Chapter became a venue for the international Artes Mundi exhibition and art prize, which expanded for the first time beyond the National Museum Cardiff.

 In December 2015 Chapter renamed the main Theatre and Stiwdio spaces as Theatr Seligman Theatre and Stiwdio Seligman, following a significant donation from local benefactor David Seligman.

+In 2020, BFI London Film Festival changed its format and opened up the festival to a selection of cinemas outside of London.
+Since then, Chapter has been one of the partner venues of the festival, hosting premier screenings that were previously only available to London audience.